 To help inform your thinking in these initial stages, common sections that are likely to be included on your CV are:

-Your name, address/location, email address and phone number.
+This section should include your name, address/location, email address and phone number.
 You could also include a link to your LinkedIn profile here too.
-You don’t need to include any other personal details such as nationality, date of birth or marital status here, and a photograph of yourself is also not necessary.
+You don’t need to include any other personal details such as nationality, date of birth or marital status in this section, and it is not a requirement to include a photograph of yourself either.

 A short 3-4 lines to grab the reader’s attention.
 A good structure to follow is to say who you are, what you can offer the employer in terms of skills and experience, and what your objective is with that particular version of your CV.